-If no savings are present, selling assets like valuables, electronics, cars and even houses are more options.
+If no savings are present, selling assets like valuables, electronics, cars, and even houses are more options.
 When you weigh the importance of being healthy and sober and having family relationships and friendships back, things become minuscule.
 You can always get things back, but that’s not necessarily true with relationships and health.

 Step 3: Consider Insurance or Medicaid

 Check with your insurance company or with the government for Medicaid.
 You may be able to figure out a financing solution with insurance in this way.
-This can eliminate or at least lessen out of pocket expenses.
-Sometimes there are restrictions on insurance financing options, and medicaid is not always an option for everyone, but it’s definitely something to consider.
+This can eliminate or at least lessen out-of-pocket expenses.
+Sometimes there are restrictions on insurance financing options, and Medicaid is not always an option for everyone, but it’s definitely something to consider.

 Step 4: Consider Loans From Family or Friends

 It is often friends and family who come to drug and alcohol abusers in the first place to offer help and guidance.
 When rehab comes into the mix, those closest often want to find ways to lend a hand in the process of recovery.
-For those individuals who feel comfortable with it, approaching a parent, grand-parent or other guardian for a personal loan may be a viable option.
+For those individuals who feel comfortable with it, approaching a parent, grandparent, or other guardians for a personal loan may be a viable option.
 Siblings and other relatives and close friends may also be able to lend a financial hand.
-If this is the case, it is very important to make it known to the lender that the the person in rehab will pay back the loan after he or she is released.
+If this is the case, it is very important to make it known to the lender that the person in rehab will pay back the loan after he or she is released.

 Step 5: Consider a Private Loan

-Private loans are another option, although interest rates will be highest in this arena of borrowing.
-For those who are looking to this option to finance drug and alcohol rehab, research should be done as much as possible to find the lowest interest rates and to extend pay-back time if possible.
+Private loans are another option, although interest rates will be the highest in this arena of borrowing.
+For those who are looking to this option to finance drug and alcohol rehab, research should be done as much as possible to find the lowest interest rates and to extend payback time if possible.
 Banks and other private lenders are often willing to work with individuals, so making an appointment with a knowledgeable representative is a good idea.